ilin-t/stork/README.md

 ## Run Pipeline Analysis with Stork

-To run an example pipeline with Stork, execute the Stork runner with the provided **example.py** pipeline:
+To run an example pipeline with Stork, execute the Stork runner with the provided **example.py** pipeline.
+In order to generate a small dataset of 1MB, we run the **example.py** pipeline first:

 ```
+python3 examples/pipelines/example.py
 python3 examples/stork-runner.py --pipeline=examples/pipelines/example.py
 ```